Evgeniypd95/calorie-tracker/README.md

 - Pause briefly between different food items
 - Include "and" between items helps the AI understand

+### Scanning Barcodes

+- Works best with packaged/processed foods
+- Ensure the barcode is clean and not damaged
+- Hold steady and keep the barcode in frame
+- Works with UPC, EAN, and most international barcodes
+- If a product isn't found, you can still enter it manually
+- **Primary lookup is 100% FREE** using Open Food Facts (no API keys needed!)
+- The app searches multiple regional databases automatically for better coverage
+- Optional: Add API keys for FatSecret or Edamam for even more products (both have free tiers)

 ### Taking Photos

 - Take photos in good lighting